 To understand why sucralose and acesulfame potassium are in Bang energy drinks, you’ll have to know what these artificial sweeteners are good for.

 According to the FDA, sucralose is approved as a non-nutritive sweetener that can be used in foods and drinks.
 The common brand name for sucralose-based products that you’ll find available in the market is Splenda.

 Sucralose is estimated to be 400 – 700 times sweeter compared to sugar.
 Furthermore, sucralose by itself supposedly only contains few or zero calories, but a packet of Splenda which contains glucose and maltodextrin, causes its calorie content to amount to 3.36 calories per gram.

-Sucralose is usually used in reduced sugar/calorie foods like powdered drink mixes, ice-cream, yogurt, and baked goods so the taste of these products isn’t compromised.
+Sucralose is usually used in reduced sugar/calorie foods like powdered drink mixes, ice cream, yogurt, and baked goods so the taste of these products isn’t compromised.

-For beverages, you can find sucralose in fruit juices, carbonated beverages, energy drinks, coffee and alcoholic drinks.
+For beverages, you can find sucralose in fruit juices, carbonated beverages, energy drinks, coffee, and alcoholic drinks.

-Acesulfame potassium is also known as acesulfame K or ace-K. Another non-nutritive sweetener typically sold under the brand names Sunett and Sweet One.
+Acesulfame potassium is also known as acesulfame K or ace-K. Another non-nutritive sweetener is typically sold under the brand names Sunett and Sweet One.

 As acesulfame potassium tastes sweet and has zero calories, it’s commonly used in reduced sugar/calorie food products like energy drinks, baked goods, dairy products, and sodas.